kip-dk/Poc/README.md

 # Git – the POC.
 I am new to Git and Publishing code
-To get started on Git with relevant content, first I need to practice on the basic method used there.
+To get started on Git with relevant content, first I need to practice on the basic method used here.

-This project contains an empty Visual Studio Command line tool solution, build with Visual Studio 2017.
+This project contains an empty Visual Studio Command line tool, build with Visual Studio 2017.
 The command line tool if for reference only.
 The future projects I plan to publish on Git will be build with Visual Studio, and therefore having a Visual Studio solution as part of the Git repository was important.

 ## Sharing code is heroic – but without documentation, of little use